San Juan and Manila, the Philippines

 May 2 – 3 and June 19, 2010

 Stone and stained glass.
 Art and architecture.
 History and hoariness.
-These are the things I love about Catholic churches.
+Such qualities kindled my fondness for Catholic churches.

 Driving through San Juan one day, fellow church-lover Ki and I decided to drop in at the Church of San Juan del Monte (Santuario de Santo Cristo) within the grounds of Aquinas School, his high school alma mater.